-^{1.} In some cases, a firm may wish to establish other requirements that it deems appropriate, for example, concerning prohibited transactions or relationships.
+&lt;sup>1 In some cases, a firm may wish to establish other requirements that it deems appropriate, for example, concerning prohibited transactions or relationships.

-- 3. Confirm, when acting as principal auditor, the independence of another firm engaged to perform segments of an engagement.2 - a.
+- (ii) Require consultation with authoritative sources when considered necessary. - 2.
+Communicate policies and procedures relating to independence to personnel at all organizational levels. - a.
+Inform personnel of the firm's independence policies and procedures and advise them that they are expected to be familiar with these policies and procedures. - b.
+Emphasize independence of mental attitude in training programs and in supervision and review of engagements. - c.
+Apprise personnel on a timely basis of those entities to which independence policies apply. - (i) Prepare and maintain for independence purposes a list of the firm's clients and of other entities (client's affiliates, parents, associates, and so forth) to which independence policies apply. - (ii) Make the list available to personnel (including personnel new to the firm or to an office) who need it to determine their independence. - (iii) Establish procedures to notify personnel of changes in the list. - d.
+Maintain a library or other facility containing professional, regulatory, and firm literature relating to independence matters. - 3.
+Confirm, when acting as principle auditor, the independence of another firm engaged to perform segments of an engagement. - a.
 Inform personnel about the form and content of an independence representation that is to be obtained from a firm that has been engaged to perform segments of an engagement. - b.
-Advise personnel about the frequency with which a representation should be obtained from an affiliate or associate firm for a repeat engagement.

-4. Monitor compliance with policies and procedures relating to independence.
+Advise personnel about the frequency with which a representation should be obtained from an affiliate or associate firm for a repeat engagement. - 4.
+Monitor compliance with policies and procedures relating to independence. - a.

-- a.
 Obtain from personnel periodic, written representations, normally on an annual basis, stating that- - (i) They are familiar with the firm's independence policies and procedures. - (ii) Prohibited investments are not held and were not held during the period.
-As an alternative or additional procedure, a firm may obtain listings of investments and securities transactions (numbers of shares or dollar amounts need not be included) from personnel to determine that there are no prohibited holdings. - (iii) Prohibited relationships do not exist, and transactions prohibited by firm policy have not occurred. - b.
-Assign responsibility for resolving exceptions to a person or group with appropriate authority. - c.
-Assign responsibility for obtaining representations and reviewing independence compliance files for completeness to a person or group with appropriate authority. - d.
-Review periodically accounts receivable from clients to ascertain whether any outstanding amounts take on some of the characteristics of loans and may, therefore, impair the firm's independence.
+As an alternative or additional procedure, a firm may obtain listings of investments and securities transactions (numbers of shares or dollar amounts need not be included)

-^{2.} If a firm utilizes the services of a related, affiliated, or associated firm, the principal firm may obtain periodically (frequently annually) a representation from the other firm covering all referred engagements or may include the representation as part of a continuing agreement.
+&lt;sup>2 If a firm utilizes the services of a related, affiliated, or associated firm, the principal firm may obtain periodically (frequently annually) a representation from the other firm covering all referred engagements or may include the representation as part of a continuing agreement.